helm/charts/stable/datadog/README.md

 By default, this Chart creates a Secret and puts an API key in that Secret.
 However, you can use manually created secret by setting the `datadog.apiKeyExistingSecret` value.
 After a few minutes, you should see hosts and metrics being reported in Datadog.

-**Note**: Starting with version 1.0.0, this chart does not support deploying Agent 5.x anymore.
-If you cannot upgrade to Agent 6.x, you can use a previous version of the chart by calling helm install with `--version 0.18.0`.

 ### Enabling the Datadog Cluster Agent

 Read about the Datadog Cluster Agent in the [official documentation](https://docs.datadoghq.com/agent/kubernetes/cluster/).